 Individual Income Tax Credits

-Sales Tax Incentives for Energy
+Sales Tax Incentives

 Many states specifically exempt purchases of energy-efficient products or renewable energy equipment.
 In Washington State, for example, sales of equipment used to generate electricity using fuel cells, wind, sun, biomass energy, tidal or wave energy, geothermal, anaerobic digestion or landfill gas are not taxed at all.

 In California, products purchased for the design, manufacture, production, or assembly of renewable energy equipment, combined heat, and power equipment, and alternative transportation equipment are not subject to sales or use taxes.

 Some states also have special sales tax holidays for purchases of Energy Star appliances.